MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 **Teams Toolkit in Visual Studio Code**

 1. Create a new Teams app project using Teams Toolkit.
-2. Select **Teams Toolkit** icon :::image type="icon" source="../assets/images/teams-toolkit-v2/add-API/api-add-icon.png" alt-text="api icon"::: from the left navigation bar.
+2. Select **Teams Toolkit** icon :::image type="icon" source="../assets/images/teams-toolkit-v2/add-API/api-add-icon.png"::: from the left pane.
-3. Select **Add CI/CD Workflows**.
+1. Select **Add CI/CD Workflows**.
-4. Select an environment from the command prompt.
+1. Select an environment from the command prompt.
-5. Select **Azure DevOps** as CI/CD provider.
+1. Select **Azure DevOps** as CI/CD provider.
-6. Select at least one template from these options: CI, CD, Provision, and Publish to Teams.
+1. Select at least one template from these options: CI, CD, Provision, and Publish to Teams.
-7. Open the template and customize the workflows that fit into your scenarios.
+1. Open the template and customize the workflows that fit into your scenarios.
-8. Follow the README files under `.azure/pipelines` to set up the workflow in Azure DevOps.
+1. Follow the README files under `.azure/pipelines` to set up the workflow in Azure DevOps.

 **TeamsFx CLI**